 TSA Security Information

-PHL's Security Checkpoints in Terminal A-West and Terminal C are temporarily closed.
+PHL's Security Checkpoints in Terminal A-West, A-East and Terminal C are temporarily closed.
 The Transportation Security Administration has relaxed the temporarily relaxed the rule limiting the amount of hand sanitizer that can be brought through the security checkpoint.
 TSA is allowing passengers to bring liquid hand sanitizer containers up to 12 ounces to be permitted in carry-on bags until further notice.
 Passengers can expect that these containers larger than the standard allowance of 3.4 ounces of liquids permitted through a checkpoint will need to be screened separately, which will add some time to their checkpoint screening experience.
 For more information on TSA screening related to COVID-19 visit: https://www.tsa.gov/coronavirus

 PHL Cleaning Protocols